Is Rising Student Debt Harming the U.S. Economy?

 What has Biden proposed?

-Opponents raise concerns about the cost of the SAVE plan, though experts say it stands on stronger legal footing than the previous debt forgiveness program.
+Opponents raised concerns about the cost of the SAVE plan, though experts say it stands on stronger legal footing than the previous debt forgiveness program.
 Critics also say that the new plan still burdens taxpayers and does little to reduce rapidly rising tuition costs.
 Some progressive lawmakers, while applauding the plan, say that it is not radical enough to fight the spiraling debt crisis.
 Meanwhile, many analysts point out that any plan that aims to broadly cancel debt relief is likely to face legal challenges, regardless of its legislative origin.

 To other experts, student loan forgiveness would fail to address systemic issues.
 CFR’s Roger W. Ferguson Jr. writes that such programs miss “the fundamental weaknesses of higher education, namely an unacceptably low completion rate, overdependence on loans to attend college, and high and rapidly increasing costs.”
+He also pushes for upgrades to “modernize” the system used to manage student loans, which he says could expedite both loan forgiveness and repayment, saving borrowers up to $100 billion.

 Still, proponents say IDRs such as SAVE are among the best options to reduce student debt.
 They argue that the Biden administration should now focus on reducing administrative hurdles to signing up for the program.
 A 2022 study by the Government Accountability Office found that thousands of borrowers who were eligible for forgiveness under existing IDRs were still making payments on their loans, and that the Department of Education “hasn’t done enough to ensure that all eligible borrowers receive the forgiveness to which they are entitled.”